 In the process of seasoning a griddle, it is crucial to select the correct oil.
-Choose an oil that has high smoke points.
-The oil with a high smoke point doesn’t cause burning and forms an attractive layer on the griddle, making it non-stick.
+Choose an oil that has a high smoke point.
+The oil with a high smoke point won't burn and will form a oily layer on the griddle, making it non-stick.

-Besides the smoke point, think about the price and accessibility of the oil you purchase to refresh your griddle.
+Besides the smoke point, think about the price and availability of the oil you purchase to refresh your griddle.

 2. Griddles Need Airflow

 For your griddle to be seasoned, it is necessary to allow the oil to get extremely hot.
-It will become smokey if you’re seasoning an outdoor or indoor griddle.
-Therefore, ensuring that the airflow is adequate is crucial.
+It will become smokey, therefore, make sure the airflow is adequate.

 3. First-time Seasoning May Take Several Sessions

-If this is your first time making a seasoning for your griddle, you might require a couple of sessions using oil before heating the mixture until it creates a dark, non-stick coating over the cooking surface.
+If this is your first time seasoning your griddle, you might require a couple of sessions using the oil before heating the mixture to where it creates a dark, non-stick coating over the cooking surface.

-It is possible to need 3 seasonings before your brand-new grid becomes dark.
+You may need as many as three seasonings before your brand-new grid becomes dark.

 What Is The Best Oil To Use On Blackstone Griddles?

-Blackstone Cook Nathan Lippy recommends using flaxseed oil to flavor the Blackstone grid.
+Blackstone Cook Nathan Lippy recommends using flaxseed oil to flavor the Blackstone griddle.

-Although you can utilize other high-heat oils for seasoning your grill, flaxseed oil is ideal for the first seasoning of your griddle because it forms a thick layer of polymerized oil.
+Although you can use other high-heat oils for seasoning your grill, flaxseed oil is ideal for a first seasoning.

 Although it is less than the smoke level of the oil choices mentioned above, flaxseed oil is an excellent choice for seasoning griddles due to its oil-specific properties.